-We have established policies and procedures to ensure that agents meet our standards, by undergoing a vetting process before we list them as our authorised agents list.
-We have approximately 280 (2019: 110) active authorised agents in the list as at the end of Reporting Period, 274 in Australia, 7 in China and 1 in Vietnam.
+TOP has established policies and procedures to ensure that agents meet its standards, by undergoing a vetting process before listing them in TOP's authorised agents list.
+TOP has approximately 317 (2020: 282) active authorised agents in the list as at the end of Reporting Period, 307 in Australia, 9 in China and 1 in Vietnam.

-Prior to authorising an agent, we have a process to review their accreditations, qualifications and references to ensure to the greatest extent possible that the agent is reliable and trustworthy, and not explicitly banned by the authorities.
-After such review, we provide training and sign long-term written agreements with all these authorised agents which set out the terms of agents obligations, these include:
+Prior to authorising an agent, TOP has a process to review their accreditations, qualifications and references to ensure that the agent is reliable and trustworthy, and ensure that they are not agents explicitly banned by the authorities.
+After such review, TOP provides training to all agents with up-to-date and accurate course and programs information, clarifies agents' obligations or responsibilities under National Code, ESOS Act and the contract.
+Conduct meeting and campus tour for onshore agent.

+Signing long-term written agreements with agents, with all these authorised agents which set out the terms of agents obligations, these include:

-- A duty to adhere to and maintaining compliance with all applicable laws and regulations, such as regulations protecting international students and privacy laws and laws and regulations governing third-party agent; - A duty to promote TOP and our courses to suitable prospective students with accuracy and integrity and recruiting such students in an ethical and responsible manner; - A duty to accurately inform prospective students about the requirements of TOP, courses and tuition and fee policies and about the education system and life in Australia; - · A duty to assist students in the application process by ensuring all necessary documentation is included; - · A duty to seek our prior approval for using our name and trademarks in their promotional or marketing activities; - A duty to providing relevant market information for records and research; and - A duty not to make any representations or guarantees and not incurring any expenses or liabilities on our behalf without our consent.
+- A duty to adhere to and maintaining compliance with all applicable laws and regulations, such as regulations protecting international students and privacy laws and laws and regulations governing third-party agent; - A duty to promote TOP and its courses to suitable prospective students with accuracy and integrity and recruiting such students in an ethical and responsible manner; - A duty to accurately inform prospective students about the requirements of TOP, courses and tuition and fee policies and about the education system and life in Australia; - A duty to assist students in the application process by ensuring all necessary documentation is included; - A duty to seek TOP's prior approval for using its name and trademarks in their promotional or marketing activities; - A duty to providing relevant market information for records and research; and - A duty not to make any representations or guarantees and not incurring any expenses or liabilities on TOP's behalf without its consent.